9th June, 2026

 We will be using a points-based system, as this is the easiest way to calculate exposure once we take into account that operatives may be using various vibrating tools throughout a day.

-If you read the post on calculating the ELV, you may remember that under our points-based system, we were allowed 400 points a day to reach the ELV (the limit value - this is the maximum exposure).
+If you read the post on calculating the ELV, you may remember that under our points-based system, we were allowed 400 points a day to reach the ELV.
+This is the limit value, or the maximum exposure, so those 400 points are the maximum you can use in a day.

 Even though the EAV at 2.5m/s²A(8) is half the ELV at 5m/s²A(8), you are only allowed a quarter of the points before you reach the EAV.
-We are allowed 100 points a day before we reach the action value.
+That means you are allowed 100 points a day before we reach the action value.

-Now, we need to give each tool a number of points per hour.
+Next, we will give each tool a number of points per hour.
 This is how many points you use up for each hour on the tool.

 (Output x Output) x 2 = Points